 To allow us to present images, videos and audio content on our website in an interactive way, we use Pageflow software and make use of external service providers who process your personal data when this content is accessed.
 These service providers are bound by our instructions.
 They have been carefully selected by us and have received written agreement for the services to be performed.
-Where data processing is carried out by service providers who are based outside the European Economic Area, we have put the appropriate safeguards in place for their use in accordance with Section 4c para.
-2 BDSG (Federal Data Protection Act).
+Your data is processed on the basis of Art.
+6 para.
+1 letter f) DSGVO.

 On our website video clips from the video portal YouTube are embedded.
 YouTube is a portal of YouTube, LLC, a subsidiary of Google Inc..

 For reasons of data protection, we have decided not to integrate the video clips directly into our site, but to deactivate them by default.
 Therefore, when you call up our site, no data is transmitted to Google.
 Therefore you will find on our website only a preview image of the video clip.
 To play the video clip, you need to activate it by clicking on the preview image.
 By clicking, you give your consent to the transfer of data to YouTube.
 The legal basis for the processing of your data is therefore your consent in accordance with Art.
 6 para.
 1 lit. a, 49 para.
 1 lit. a DSGVO.
 Only after this activation a connection to the servers of Google is established and data is transmitted to Google.
 In this respect, your personal data will be transferred to bodies in a third country (outside the European Economic Area), although a level of data protection comparable to that under EU law is not guaranteed.
 Therefore, compliance with the data protection principles of EU law is not guaranteed.
 We have no influence on the scope of the data collected in this respect.

 4. Links to third-party websites